Laborers for JUSTICE

 I would be happy to identify which particular decisions I or my designated representative want to copy if you would furnish me with both a paper and electronic copy of the actual docket as well as the identity of the software program you utilize to maintain the docket electronically To assist you in your endeavors and minimize the amount of correspondence required, you should be advised that I want as a member in good standing a copy of everything in the docket and that I want them forwarded to my address and not to my local union located 80 miles away..

-I am mailing you today a check for $140 for the first two thousand pages in the docket.
+I am mailing you today a check for $140 for the first two thousand pages in the docket relating to the Coia disciplinary matter.
 Once I receive the first weekly batch of copies, I will send you a check for the rest.
 As a service to my fellow LIUNA bothers and sisters that can not afford to travel from Alaska, Hawaii, etc to Washington, D.C to exercise their right of self governance under the LMRDA and their constitutionally protected right to copy material in the docket , I intend to furnish a cdrom for approximately $10 that will include digital images of everything in the docket to any LIUNA member requesting a copy., thereby saving everybody time and money.
 LIUNA can reimburse me if it wants to for costs incurred but is under no obligation to do so (the decent thing to do).

 I, the blind, and nearly blind members of the LIUNA need to receive the information electronically so we can convert it to audio and/or magnify the small print on our electronic reading machines.
 Hence my formal request under the Americans With Disabilities Act.
 I distinctly recall advising by letter the IHO, Appellate Officer, and GEB Attorney in 1996 that I would be requesting electronic copies of transcripts in the future.
 I assumed they followed or would follow the generally accepted practice in law firms of obtaining electronic copies of transcripts from court reporters so as not to be subject to lawsuits for malpractice in the event they did not utilize modern business practices, a requirement both under LIUNA's Code of Ethics as well as the Model Rules of Professional Responsibility.
 To the best of my knowledge as a former expert in the field of law office automation, obtaining electronic copies of paper transcripts from court reporters has been standard operating procedure in any quasi legal proceeding since the mid 1980's.Not to obtain electronic copies which are typically available at no additional costs constitutes, in my considered judgment, gross incompetence, a proposition I would delight in proving in court of law.